 Is It Worth Paying To Upgrade To The Business Lounge?

-Is it worth paying $100 to access the Business Class Lounge at Dubai International Airport if you are travelling in Economy or Premium Economy?
-In my opinion, yes, these are excellent lounges and assuming you would buy a meal and a drink in the main terminal you will recoup much of the cost anyway.
-Certainly, I find lounges reduce the headache I usually experience from the stress of travelling through airport terminals.
+Is it worth paying $100 USD to access the Business Class Lounge at Dubai International Airport if you are traveling in Economy or Premium Economy?
+In my opinion, yes, these are excellent lounges, and assuming you would buy a meal and a drink in the main terminal you will recoup much of the cost anyway.
+Certainly, I find lounges reduce the headache I usually experience from the stress of traveling through airport terminals.